 Can you explain the daily responsibilities of this role?

 This is a great one because it’s simple and opens more space for questions.
-It’s a great way to keep the conversation going that little bit longer.
+It’s a good way to keep the conversation going that little bit longer.

 Who would I be reporting to?

-This one is fantastic because it shows that you understand a company’s hierarchy and that you’re interested in your role on multi-levels.
+This one is fantastic because it shows that you understand a company’s hierarchy and that you’re interested in your role on multiple levels.

 Do you have any advice for someone who is about to start in this role?